Documentation

 • Internal packages are implementation details

-• prepack runs build and checks so published tarballs include generated extension output and compiled dist files
+• prepack runs build and checks so published tarballs include compiled dist files and release packaging can produce extension ZIP artifacts